 Ovulation induction with Clomid, or clomiphene, is the most commonly prescribed fertility drug

-Clomiphene is used to help you conceive if you have polycystic ovary syndrome or if you ovulate irregularly or not at all.
+Ovulation induction with Clomid, or clomiphene, is used to help you conceive if you have polycystic ovary syndrome or if you ovulate irregularly or not at all.
 Your doctor may also recommend clomiphene (alone or in combination with other fertility drugs) before you begin an assisted reproductive technology (ART) treatment, such as in vitro fertilization (IVF).

-Most women who take clomiphene go through three to six cycles of treatment-your chances of getting pregnant do not improve if you take the drug for a longer period of time.
+Most women who undergo ovulation induction with Clomid go through three to six cycles of treatment.
+Your chances of getting pregnant do not improve if you take the drug for a longer period of time.
 You will need to be checked by your doctor on a regular basis to see if ovulation is occurring.
 If you do not succeed after three cycles, your doctor may recommend a higher dose of clomiphene or another treatment such as a different fertility drug or an assisted reproductive technology (ART).

-Some women can also develop a condition called ovarian hyperstimulation syndrome (OHSS), a condition in which your ovaries swell to several times their size and leak fluid into your abdomen causing weight gain, a bloated feeling, and sometimes shortness of breath, dizziness, pelvic pain, nausea, and vomiting.
+Some women can also develop a condition called ovarian hyperstimulation syndrome (OHSS) when undergoing ovulation induction with Clomid.
+This is a condition in which your ovaries swell to several times their size, leaking fluid into your abdomen.
+This condition can cause weight gain, a bloated feeling, and sometimes shortness of breath, dizziness, pelvic pain, nausea, and vomiting.
 OHSS happens when a woman responds too well to the clomiphene and produces too many eggs.
 OHSS usually resolves itself without any residual problems, but in some women may be severe.